-Our team has all the knowledge and experience to help you with the three main phases of the conveyancing journey.
+We have all the up-to-date knowledge you need to guide you through the three main phases of the conveyancing journey.

 Before you sign on the dotted line, we recommend you get a review your contract of sale.
 The contract is the foundation of the agreement between you and the seller.
-Sellers and agents have their own interests in mind, let us step in and negotiate your best interests.
-We’ll make sure everything is in order.
+Sellers and agents have their own interests in mind, so it’s important to have skilled conveyancers negotiate your interests.

-Our team can guide you through the terms of the contract and can give you advice on any special conditions.
+Our team will make sure everything is in order and guide you through the terms of the contract – as well as give you written advice on any special conditions.
 It means no nasty surprises, like finding out that the previous owner is going to take all the light fittings with them when they go!

-When you buy property it means you accept it in its current condition.
+When you buy property, it means you accept it in its current condition.
 This includes any defects you may not have seen when you first visited the property.
-So to help you be sure you’re buying the right property we recommend getting a building and pest inspection.
-This will provide a full picture of the property before committing to the purchase.
+So, to help make the best possible property-buying decision, we recommend getting a building and pest inspection from a qualified building inspector.
+This provides a full picture of the property before you committing to buying it.

 To know the full story about the property you want to buy, you’ll need searches.
-The most important reason you’ll want searches done is because they can uncover any outstanding debt attached to the property which could be passed onto you to pay for.
-Searches are also checks with local councils and authorities that tell you all the details about the property.
-They provide information about the zoning of the building, body corporate or strata information, heritage listings, copies of the property plans and any major construction projects coming up (like a new highway being built nearby).
+The most important reason you’ll want searches done is because they can uncover any outstanding debt attached to the property – debt that could be passed on to you!
+Searches are also checks with local councils and authorities that provide detailed information about the property, including the zoning of the building, body corporate or strata information, heritage listings, copies of the property plans and any major construction projects coming up (like a new highway being built nearby).

-Without searches, you won’t know whether you’re making a good investment or a terrible decision.
-Finally, in this phase the title deed is transferred into your name properly and legally so you’re the official new owner.
+Without searches, you won’t know whether you’re making a smart property investment or an expensive mistake.
+In this final phase of your property settlement journey, the title deed is legally transferred into your name, so you’re the official new owner.

 Settlement is where everything comes together.
-There’s a lot of paperwork to file, money changing hands, and several people who need to be kept in the loop.
-Such as the real estate agent, the seller’s conveyancer and banks.
+There’s a lot of paperwork to file, money changing hands, and several people who need to be kept in the loop, such as the real estate agent, the seller’s conveyancer and financial institutions.
 One of our team members will be your representative to all these different people.
-They’ll make sure all the right documents are signed by you and everything is filed correctly to the right government department.
+We’ll make sure you sign all the right documents and ensure that everything is filed correctly to the right government department.

-To summarise, conveyancing isn’t just something that happens in the background when you buy a property, it’s what makes buying a property possible!
-From a contract review, to searches, and reaching settlement – conveyancing is all the essential behind-the-scenes work.
-Which is why you need the right people by your side to complete the process correctly and legally.
-Conveyancing.com.au is here to guide you through that vital work and answer any questions you may have.
+Conveyancing isn’t just something that happens in the background when you buy a property – it’s what makes buying a property possible!
+From a contract review, to searches, and reaching settlement – conveyancing covers all the essential behind-the-scenes work, which is why you need the right people by your side to complete the process legally and smoothly.
+We’ll guide you through that vital work and answer any questions you may have.
 We’re here to help and make the process as easy as possible.